amitkumar3968/gesture-recognizer/README.md

 #### Discussion

-The possible states a gesture recognizer can be in are represented by the constants of type `GestureRecognizerState`.
+The possible states a gesture recognizer can be in are represented by the `states` property on the `GestureRecognizer` prototype.
 Some of these states are not applicable to discrete gestures.

-Recognizers for discrete gestures transition from `GestureRecognizerStatePossible` to `GestureRecognizerStateFailed` or `GestureRecognizerStateRecognized`.
-Recognizers for continuous gesture transition from `GestureRecognizerStatePossible` to these phases in the given
-order: `GestureRecognizerStateBegan`, `GestureRecognizerStateChanged`, and `GestureRecognizerStateEnded`.
-If, however, they receive a cancellation touch, they should transition to `GestureRecognizerStateCancelled`.
-If recognizers for continuous gestures can’t interpret a multi-touch sequence as their gesture, they transition to `GestureRecognizerStateFailed`.
+Recognizers for discrete gestures transition from `POSSIBLE` to `FAILED` or `RECOGNIZED`.
+Recognizers for continuous gesture transition from `POSSIBLE` to these phases in the given order: `BEGAN`, `CHANGED`, and `ENDED`.
+If, however, they receive a cancellation touch, they should transition to `CANCELLED`.
+If recognizers for continuous gestures can’t interpret a multi-touch sequence as their gesture, they transition to `FAILED`.

 ### `view`